camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/50-custom-extensions/10-camunda-elements.html.md

     <th>Description</th>
     <td colspan="2">
       A list structure.
 If the list contains multiple values they should be added as text content of child elements.
-Which child elements are use is arbitrary, i.e.
+Which child elements are use is arbitrary, e.g..:
       <code><br/>
         &lt;camunda:list&gt;<br/>
         &nbsp;&nbsp;&lt;value&gt;one&lt;/value&gt;<br/>